Antix-Development/WebPlus/README.md

 ## Your first WebPlus app

+:bulb: The best way to create WebPlus apps is to use the new [WebPlus-CLI](https://github.com/Antix-Development/webplus-cli) which makes creating and packing WebPlus apps super easy.
+If npm packages aren't your thing however, you can go old-school and do it all manually :neckbeard:

 Lets make an app called *MyCoolApp*.

 &emsp;:one: Copy the ***"dist"*** folder somewhere handy and rename it as ***"MyCoolApp"***.